richelbilderbeek/conquer_chess/docs/rulebook/README.md

   the captured piece is removed and the attacker is placed on its square instantaneous.

+- `[3.1.1.CC.1]` If two pieces attack the same piece, the piece that started the attack first, will end up on the square of the captured piece.

 - `[3.1.2]` A piece is said to attack an opponent's piece if the piece could make a capture on that square according to Articles 3.2 to 3.8.